Mahesh100/Java/README.md

 It is not only used in computers and mobiles but also in telvisions,washing machine etc.
 Online forms, banking, and shoping are possible beacuse of java.

+Java is computer based programming language Invented by James Gosling and Sun-MicroSystems in 1991